-In this article, discover the factors that make designing and fabricating interactive art installations a team effort and the best practices that every interactive art exhibit project should follow.
+In this article, discover the factors that make designing and fabricating interactive art installations a team effort and the best practices every interactive art exhibit project should follow.

 What Are Interactive Art Installations?